ebrarguclu/DSA10_PROJECT/README.md

 # Social Media Usage and External Influences: A Data-Driven Analysis

 ## Project Overview
-Over the next two months, I will analyze the relationship between my social media usage and various external factors, such as environmental conditions, daily routines, and major events.
-By examining elements like daylight length, sleep patterns, internet connectivity, daily satisfaction, weather conditions, air quality, busy schedules, and breaking news trends, I aim to uncover patterns that influence my digital behavior.
-This project will provide valuable insights into how external conditions shape social media engagement and offer strategies to reduce social media addiction while improving productivity and overall well-being.
+Over the next two months, I will analyze the relationship between my social media usage and various external factors, such as environmental conditions, daily routines, financial habits, and major events.
+By examining elements like daylight length, sleep patterns, internet connectivity, weather conditions, air quality, busy schedules, breaking news trends, and daily budget, I aim to uncover patterns that influence my digital behavior.
+This project will provide valuable insights into how external conditions and financial habits shape social media engagement and offer strategies to reduce social media addiction while improving productivity and overall well-being.

 The approach is straightforward: track my daily routines, correlate them with my social media usage, and identify key trends through statistical analysis and data visualization.
 This project will allow me to develop a structured, data-driven understanding of my digital habits and how they are impacted by my environment.

 ## Objectives

 ### Understand Behavioral Influences
-- Explore how external factors such as weather, air quality, and major news events influence my social media usage patterns.
+- Explore how external factors such as weather, air quality, financial habits, and major news events influence my social media usage patterns.

 ### Identify Key Drivers
 - Determine which factors have the strongest impact on my digital habits and personal well-being.